d2l-ai/d2l-en/chapter_preface/index.md

-one where we implement everything from scratch, relying only on the NumPy interface and automatic differentiation, and another, more practical example, where we write succinct code using high-level APIs of deep learning frameoworks.
+one where we implement everything from scratch, relying only on the NumPy interface and automatic differentiation, and another, more practical example, where we write succinct code using high-level APIs of deep learning frameworks.
 Once we have taught you how some component works, we can just use the high-level APIs in subsequent tutorials.